SUMMER SAVINGS

 Highlight expertise and qualifications throughout—this section of your business plan should show off your management team superstars.
 You should also note the roles you still need to hire to grow your company and the cost of hiring experts to assist operations.

-To make informed business decisions, you may need to budget for a bookkeeper or certified public accountant (CPA).
+In addition to your core team, you may also need to budget for a bookkeeper or certified public accountant (CPA) to make informed business decisions.
 CPAs can help you review your monthly accounting transactions and prepare your annual tax return.

 9. Funding request